 What are Antibody Therapies?

-Antibody therapies augment the naturally occurring antibodies in our immune system that help the immune system recognize infections.1,2,3 Antibodies have been developed to help identify and attack malignant cells in multiple myeloma, and in other cancers.
+Antibody therapies enhance the naturally occurring antibodies in your immune system, helping it better recognize and respond to infections.1-3 Scientists have developed specialized antibodies to help identify and attack malignant cells in multiple myeloma and in other cancers.
 Multiple novel combinations of antibody therapeutics are now available for the management of multiple myeloma.
 These include:

 • Anti-CD38 antibodies

-• Signaling lymphocyte activation molecular family 7 (SLAMF7) antibodies
+• Signaling lymphocyte activation molecule family 7 (SLAMF7) antibodies

 • B-cell maturation antigen (BCMA)-targeted antibody-drug conjugates

-Bispecific antibodies can help bring together T cells, which are immune cells involved in targeting and destroying cancer cells, and specific receptors on cancer cells.
-In this way, bispecific antibodies can help the immune system recognize and destroy cancer.
+Bispecific antibodies can help bring together T cells (immune cells that target and destroy cancer cells), and specific receptors on cancer cells.
+In this way, bispecific antibodies help the immune system recognize and destroy cancer.

-One key target on cancer cells in multiple myeloma is BCMA, which is generally expressed to a greater degree on abnormal plasma cells than normal plasma cells.4 Three bispecific antibodies targeting BCMA have been approved for the treatment of multiple myeloma, including teclistamab, elranatamab, and linvoseltamab.
-Another bispecific antibody, talquetamab, targets GPRC5D.1 Other bispecific antibodies targeting BCMA are in active development for multiple myeloma, including5-10 :
+One key target on cancer cells in multiple myeloma is BCMA, which is generally expressed to a greater degree on abnormal plasma cells than on normal plasma cells.4 Three bispecific antibodies targeting BCMA have been approved for the treatment of multiple myeloma, including teclistamab, elranatamab, and linvoseltamab.
+Another bispecific antibody, talquetamab, targets GPRC5D.1 Other bispecific antibodies targeting BCMA are in active development for multiple myeloma5-10, including:

 • REGN 5459 (phase 1/2)